 CIP removes very tightly bound, precipitated or denatured substances from the medium.
 If such contaminants are allowed to accumulate, they may affect the chromatographic properties of the prepacked column, reduce the capacity of the medium and, potentially, come off in subsequent runs.
-If the fouling is severe, it may block the column, increase back pressure and affect the flow properties.
+If the fouling is severe, it may block the column, increase back pressure and reduce flow rate.